neicnordic/ahm18.neic.nordforsk.org/crossteam.md

 - Flash talks: present your project with an aim to be understood by a large audience
 - Hands-on: show your skills and how you solved a particular problem in your project
-- Discuss and share: discuss on a topic presented during the previous hands-on session, write a blog and present the main outcomes in a 2-3 minutes oral presentation during the wrap-up session on Wednesday.
+- Discuss and share: future prospectives on a topic presented during the previous hands-on session, write a blog and present the main outcomes in a 2-3 minutes oral presentation during the wrap-up session on Wednesday.

 ### Flash talk to overcome communication mismatch

-In the first part, we wish each project to make a presentation to explain what is their project about and why it is important to get NEIC support.
+In the first part, we wish each project to make a presentation to explain what is their project about and why it is important to get NeIC support.

 Each project will have no more than 5 minutes to present their work in an engaging and accessible way;
 These flash talks are aimed to be understood by non-specialist audiences but you should try to highlight the challenges met in your project and why